inbo/tutorials/content/tutorials/spatial_variograms/index.md

 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-variogram-nodetrend-1.png"
 id="fig-variogram-nodetrend"
 alt="Figure 10: Variogram of the data with de-trending disabled." />
+<figcaption>Figure 10: Variogram of the data with de-trending disabled.</figcaption>

 Due to the systematic effect in the data, the semivariance keeps rising with increasing distance, which does not match the Matérn model.